awesomemotive/google-analytics-for-wordpress/readme.txt

 1. Go to the options panel under the 'Settings' menu and add your Analytics account number and set the settings you want.

 == Changelog ==

+= 5.0.4 =
+Release Date: September 4th, 2014

+* Bugfixes:
+	* Fix small error in GA setup error link.
+	* Fix bug that would remove attributes from links.
+	* Added Try/Catch around connect to Google Analytics to prevent uncaught exceptions.
+	* Move require of function file to prevent error with already defined functions.
+	* Fix bug that sometimes prevented saving user roles to be ignored.
+	* Fix several notices.
+* Enhancements:
+	* Add links to Settings page and Knowledge Base on plugins page.
+	* No longer store result from Google API in the main option, saves memory on frontend.

+= 5.0.3 =
+Skipped due to error during release.

 = 5.0.2 =
 Release Date: September 4th, 2014